 That’s why your self-awareness and preparedness is important.
 With the knowledge of our behavior patterns, we can make better choices on how to respond in different situations.

 Here are some tricks I follow when I realize I am triggered while facilitating or coaching:

 Be self-aware!
-Think about those things that you have a hard time listening or discussing without a reaction.
-Know your triggers, and know how they might impact you in your role.
+Think about those things that you have a hard time listening to or discussing without a reaction.
+Know your triggers, and know-how they might impact you in your role.
 When you have a sense of what issues are likely to trigger you, you can watch out for any reactions you might have that could impact your neutrality.

 Try to stop the emotional process of being triggered.
 Try to return to the space you are in, and bring focus on your body.
 There are different ways to do that: 1) Breathe!
 Focus on your breathing for a moment, take a little deeper breath and then another one.
 2) Press your feet on the floor, change your posture or seating position slightly.
 3) Take a sip of water.